July 5-7, 2008 Terra Nova ATV Camping: (37 Photos)

 22.

 20. Only recently an official snowmobile club has finally been formed here on the east coast, the East Coast Trail Riders.
 The Provincial Trail-way is generally in rougher shape here compared to all areas west of Goobies.
-Years of winter grooming and trail maintenance by longstanding clubs across the island has kept the trail-way in much better condition and lends a noticeably smoother ride even in summer.
+Years of regular winter trail grooming and maintenance by longstanding clubs across the island has kept the trail-way in much better condition and lends a noticeably smoother ride even in summer.

 19. Hopefully in the future as the East Coast Trail Riders becomes more established and more trail passes are sold, the funding will be there to better maintain the track Goobies-East.

 18. About 30 kilometres East of Clarenville the next surprise occurred when Captain H's Yamaha Grizzly decided to spit the core of the muffler right out on the ground!
-Unable to travel with no exhaust, I took out my fairly well stocked tool kit and we managed to put the pipe together well enough to make it to Clarenville.
+Unable to travel with no exhaust, I took out my fairly well stocked tool kit and we managed to patch the pipe together well enough to make it to Clarenville.

 17. Luckily the boys at OMB Supply in Clarenville were very helpful in loaning us some tools and self tapping screws to make a decent repair to the exhaust.
-With the Grizzly fixed we grabbed a quick bite to eat picked up a few last minute groceries and continued on our way.
+With the Grizzly fixed we grabbed a quick bite to eat, picked up a few last minute groceries and continued on our way.

 16. The track winds its way through the heart of Clarenville and Shoal Harbour which was slow going, but we weren’t in a rush and the scenery was beautiful.
-West of Clarenville the track winds its way through gorgeous hills and valleys criss-crossing the Trans Canada Highway under bridges and culverts along the way.
+West of Clarenville the track wound its way through gorgeous hills and valleys criss-crossing the Trans Canada Highway under bridges and culverts along the way.

 14. Since we were in a rush leaving (for the 2nd time) that morning we didn’t properly inspect the trailer.
 If we had we would have found that the lugs on the Left side tire were loose.
 The long journey caused the lug holes to wear and expand to the point that the wheel could come off the trailer out over the lugs!
-We managed to limp the trailer to a campsite just east of Port Blandford where we found a beautiful clearing to camp.
+We managed to limp the trailer to a n area just east of Port Blandford where we found a beautiful clearing to camp.

 11. This certainly cured our hunger as we finished setting up camp.
 Later that evening while enjoying a few beverages and entertainment provided by crew member Terry, we barbequed lovely thick Pork Chops again over an open fire burned down to coals supplemented by a bag of charcoal.

-5. This was cooked in the pan and topped with a selection of string beans, chopped peppers, onions an mushrooms for an awesome back woods stir fry.
+5. This was cooked in the pan and paired with a selection of string beans, chopped peppers, onions an mushrooms for an awesome back woods stir fry.
 Our midnight snack consisted of Cheese filled juicy jumbo hot dogs and regular hot dogs roasted over the open fire.

 3. Life certainly doesn't get much better and it really makes me realise how lucky we are as Newfoundlanders to be able to enjoy this sort of activity right at our doorstep.

-2. With one of our crew due at work Monday mid-morning we had a very early rise and rapidly broke camp packing the gear aboard the bikes.
-Although we didn’t have the bush buggy and we were still down one bike, all of our food had been eaten so we had significantly less cargo for the return trip.
+2. Monday was a beautiful clear morning with a touch of morning dew having settled across the land overnight.
+With one of our crew due at work today mid-morning we had a very early rise, rapidly broke camp and packed our gear aboard the bikes.
+Although we didn’t have the bush buggy and we were still down one machine, all of our food had been consumed so we had significantly less cargo on the return trip.

-1. This time I loaded both racks of my foreman high with gear securing it with ratchet straps and Tyson got on with one of the other boys for the return trip.
+1. This time I loaded both racks of my foreman quite high with gear secured with ratchet straps and Tyson got on with one of the other boys for the return trip.
 With the work deadline pressing we were thankful that the return trip was uneventful.
-It was a beautiful clear morning with a touch of morning dew having settled across the land overnight.
-We made it back to Southern Harbour in plenty of time for Young Joe to leave for work and had lots of time to relax, unpack and clean up.
+We made it back to Southern Harbour in plenty of time for Young Joe to leave for work while the rest of us had lots of time to relax, unpack and clean up.
+All in all an epic adventure that had been talked about forever, finally came to fruition and thoroughly enjoyed by all!

 Cheers, MIKE